Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 In contrast, our plan will set the theater throughout the Pacific Ocean, not just for the Army, but for the joint force.

-The modular drone and forward manufacturing technology that we developed through private industry, it is key to solve our supply issues and stop crucial threats around the world which are threatening the joint force right now.
+The modular drone and foreign manufacturing technology that we developed through private industry is key to solve all our supply issues and stop crucial threats around the world, which are threatening the joint force right now.

 This is why you must adopt the Army's proposal to adopt $250 million into this forward manufacturing and $250 million into our drones.